 We’ve partnered with the South Pole, a team of seasoned experts and absolute legends in climate change and renewable energy that tailor solutions and facilitate cooperation in various domains of sustainability.

-Australian Biodiversity Units from the Mount Sandy conservation project are one half of our EcoAustralia™ climate protection solution; the other half is made up of carbon credits from the Changbin and Taichung Wind project, which are Gold Standard verified—you can learn more about Changbin and Taichung Wind here.
+Australian Biodiversity Units from the Mount Sandy conservation project are one half of South Pole's EcoAustralia™ climate protection solution; the other half is made up of carbon credits from the Changbin and Taichung Wind project, which are Gold Standard verified—you can learn more about Changbin and Taichung Wind here.

 How does EcoAustralia™ work?
 EcoAustralia™ is a stapled carbon credit solution that blends carbon credits with biodiversity protection.
 Each EcoAustralia™ credit consists of 1 tCO2e of avoided emissions from a Gold Standard certified project, and one Australian Biodiversity Unit, equal to 1.5 m2 of government-accredited, permanently protected Australian vegetation.